tymyrddin/red-app/source/docs/pal/sqli.md

 ### Description

 [This lab](https://portswigger.net/web-security/sql-injection/union-attacks/lab-retrieve-data-from-other-tables) contains an SQL injection vulnerability in the product category filter.
-The results from the query are returned in the application's response, so you can use a UNION attack to retrieve data from other tables.
-To construct such an attack, you need to combine some of the techniques you learned in previous labs.
+The results from the query are returned in the application's response, it is possible to use a UNION attack to retrieve data from other tables.

 The database contains a different table called users, with columns called username and password.